telerik/ajax-docs/controls/scheduler/customizing-the-advanced-form/using-the-advanced-templates.md

 6. Register **AdvancedForm**.**js** with the script manager for the page and handle RadScheduler's **OnClientFormCreated** event.

-	>note This is actually already done in the sample demo.
+	>tip This is actually already done in the sample demo.
 This step is to serve just as a reminder.

 	**ASP.NET**